-- 106. The Indenture Minister must be given 6 months notice before construction work commences at the landing facility. - 107.
-The Port Augusta City Council must be given 1 months notice, before the commencement of works, and shall be provided with the name and contact details of a person who shall be responsible for co-ordinating site works.
+- 106. The Indenture Minister must be given six month's notice before construction work commences at the landing facility. - 107.
+The Port Augusta City Council must be given one month's notice, before the commencement of works, and shall be provided with the name and contact details of a person who shall be responsible for co-ordinating site works.